JimmyWang0417/JimmyWang0417/README.md

 </p>

 #### About Me
- - An OIer
+ - An ACMer
  - A C++ developer
  - A Linux lover & user
- - A Minecraft lover (especially restone)
+ - A Minecraft lover (especially redstone)

 <!--
 **wangjunrui666/wangjunrui666** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.